pinting/oraculum/README.md

 column is what prunes them.

 The indexes themselves are built once per schema and then shared.
-An operand is a constant, so it is a lattice and a literal is one expression per class - a second pass over the same registry builds nothing at all.
+An operand is a constant, so it is a lattice; a literal is one expression per class, so a second pass over the same registry builds nothing at all.
 ```

 ## License